Battle of Kitsuregawa-Sōtomezaka

 Initially, the Utsunomiya enjoyed an advantage based on their superior numbers, so Takasuke used troops lying in ambush in Sōtomezaka to create havoc for the Utsunomiya army, reversing the tide of the battle in favor of the Nasu.
 Takō Nagatomo (a retainer of the Utsunomiya), Michikawa Tadachika (a retainer of the Kasama), and the Yokota brothers (five sons of Yokota Tsunamura who were retainers of the Yokota) fought valiantly, halting the assault by the Nasu army, but Tadachika and the Yokota brothers were killed in action.
 These individuals are known as the Five Brothers of the Yokota.

 In an effort to control his army amidst the chaos, Hisatsuna went to the front lines of the battle but died after being struck in the chest by an arrow shot by Ayugase Sanemitsu, a retainer of Iono Sukenobu.
 The battle ended in victory for the Nasu army led by Takasuke.
+This was the first experience in battle for Ōzeki Takamasu, a senior retainer of the Nasu clan who later attained the status of a daimyō.

 After the death in battle of Hisatsuna, Mibu Tsunafusa rose-up and seized control of Utsunomiya Castle.
 Inside the castle was a young Ise Jumaru (later known as Utsunomiya Hirotsuna) who was taken by Haga Takasada to safety to the base of the Haga clan at Mooka Castle.